aggrawal-ankur/gitbook/content/docs/build-process.md

 ```
 ... and an executable file named `hello` is generated.

-Let's see how we can use them individually.
+Let's build the source step-by-step and understand each phase.

 ## Preprocessing

 Every C program starts with some `#` prefixed words.
 These are known as *preprocessing directives*.

-The preprocessor (cpp) processes all these directives and prepare the code for compilation.
+The preprocessor (cpp) processes all these directives and transforms the code into a form ready for compilation.

 Each directive is processed differently, so preprocessing depends on what directives are in use.

-The result of this process is an intermediate file with a `.i` extension.
-It transforms the original source code into extended/immediate source code.
+The result of this process is an expanded source file (often called, a preprocessed source) with a `.i` extension.

 `gcc` with `-E` does preprocessing only.
 Since it doesn't create a file, we have to pair it with `-o OUT_FILE.i` to create a file.
 ```bash
 gcc -E hello.c -o hello_cpp.i
 ```